 Internationalization#

 Internationalization (i18n) is the process of creating user interfaces which are suitable for different languages and cultural contexts.
-This chapter describes the most common use cases for internationalization when developing your Volto add-ons or contributing to the Volto core itself.
+This chapter describes the most common use cases for internationalization when developing your Develop Volto add-ons or contributing to the Volto core itself.

 Process and file structure overview#